A Fireplace Set is a Problem Solver

 You can be sure the fireplace accessories you buy will ‘go together’ perfectly when you choose a coordinated set.
 Fireplace sets make wonderful gifts, too, because you can be sure there will be no awkward mismatches in style or size.

-Typically, a fireplace set–or ensemble–includes a fireplace screen, a set of fire tools, and a log holder.
+Typically, a fireplace set–or ensemble–includes a fireplace screen, a set of fire tools, and often a log holder.
 That’s everything you need to enjoy your fireplace—except for a fireplace grate.
 However, few grates have decorative features that one would want to coordinate with other fireplace accessories.

 The components of each fireplace set are designed not only to have a harmonious finish but also to be appropriately scaled in size to each other.